 While this is going on, get out a large bowl, the biggest one you have.
-Finely dice the tomatoes and put them in your bowl and sprinkle with the Maldon sea salt.
+Finely dice the tomatoes and put them in your bowl and sprinkle with salt.
 Set aside.

 In a 2 cup measuring cup, add a half cup of olive oil and stir in the mint; finely minced if using fresh.
 Squeeze the lemons and add to the olive oil.